Pentagon hands Microsoft $10B ‘war cloud’ deal, snubs Amazon

+Trump waded into the fray in July, saying that the administration would “take a very long look” at the process, saying he had heard complaints.
+Trump has frequently expressed his ire for Amazon and founder Jeff Bezos, who also owns the Washington Post.
+He said at the time he had heard from companies that the contract “wasn’t competitively bid.”

-The resulting system will store and process vast amounts of classified data, allowing the U.S. military to use artificial intelligence to speed up its war planning and fighting capabilities.
+The JEDI system will store and process vast amounts of classified data, allowing the U.S. military to use artificial intelligence to speed up its war planning and fighting capabilities.

 Over the last year, Microsoft has positioned itself as a friend to the U.S. military.
 President Brad Smith wrote last fall that Microsoft has long supplied technology to the military and would continue to do so, despite pushback from employees.